Smengerl/mp3_doorbell/readme.md

 - Test buttons and diagnosis signals provided to HA GUI
 - Full DF player API provided to HA for use in automations

-You can find the YAML source code for home assistant in `./esphome_src/doorbell-sound.yaml`
+You can find the YAML source code for home assistant in `./esphome_src/`
+- `./esphome_src/doorbell-sound.yaml` main file for ESP home configuration, contains the relevant source code, imports all following packages
+- `./esphome_src/shared_packages/debug_basics.yaml` Adds debug releated entities (optional), generic - not limited to use in this project